qql-art/qqlrs/README.md

 A convenient way to visually find your viewport coordinates is to render a small version of your seed, import it into an image editor like GIMP, and rescale it to 1000×1000px (which will distort the aspect ratio; that's okay).
-Then, use the crop tool or to draw a rectangle over the viewport that you want to render, and just read off the position and size from the side menus.
+Then, use the crop tool to draw a rectangle over the viewport that you want to render, and just read off the position and size from the side menus.
 Divide by 1000 to get the relative numbers.
 For example, with [QQL #237][qql237]:

 ![Screenshot of GIMP with a QQL resized to 1000×1000 and an active crop window,